errortek/Axela/README.md

 ### How to install
 Since Axela in an Installer kept crashing, I decided to distribute it as a zip file.
-You have to extract the zip file and then run Axela by running Axela Beta.exe.
+You have to extract the zip file and then run Axela by running Axela Beta.exe (if on Betas) or Axela.exe (if on Stable).
 You can also manually create a desktop and start menu shortcut.